Looking for your first Board Role? Here's how you find one

 Board Member pay can vary greatly depending on a few factors.
 The first and probably largest indicator of compensation breakdown is whether the company is Venture Backed or not.
 Let’s break this down:

-Venture Backed Board Seat:
+Venture Capital Board Seat:

 Equity based with varying % of stake.
 Earlier the business stage, higher the % of shares awarded.
 Cash is highly unlikely unless much later stage (Series D+)